Looking for the best PLA filament brands?

 PLA filaments are the best both for beginners (especially) and experts alike.
 If you own a 3D printer, PLA filaments are better suited for most home printers compared to ABS.
 They print much more easily.

 So why choose a PLA filament?
+We already mentioned some of these points, but repetition leads to mastery!

 - They are strong and the prints last long (damn, I feel like a poet).

-- The odors they emit aren’t overpowering In fact, they are usually pleasant smelling.
+- The odors they emit aren’t overpowering.
+In fact, they are usually pleasant smelling.
 Hence they are perfect for a house setting.
 Your guests will thank you.

 - You don’t need to have a printer with a heated bed for PLA to print.
 They work on cold surfaces as well